Auberge de Montpoupon

 Where the Loire Valley's Agricultural Calendar Sets the Menu

 The Touraine, the agricultural heartland stretching south and east of Tours, has long supplied French kitchens with ingredients that more celebrated addresses are happy to credit by name.
 Goat's cheeses from Sainte-Maure, asparagus from the sandy river-plain soils, river fish from the Cher and Indre tributaries, and game from the dense forests around the Montrésor valley all move through this region with a seasonal rhythm that is older than any restaurant classification system.
 The question for any kitchen operating in this terrain is how seriously it engages with that supply chain, or whether it defaults to the generic commodity sourcing that has flattened rural French dining over the past generation.
-At Auberge de Montpoupon in Céré-la-Ronde, consecutive Michelin Plate recognition in 2024 and 2025 signals that inspectors consider the kitchen to be doing something worth noting, even at a price point — a single-euro tier — that positions it well below the starred houses of the Loire.
+At Auberge de Montpoupon in Céré-la-Ronde, consecutive Michelin Plate recognition in 2024 and 2025 signals that inspectors consider the kitchen to be doing something worth noting, even at a price point that keeps it accessible within the Loire.

 Approaching Le Moulin Bailly